 Grains vs. Greens, Do Veggies Bite?

 The FDA report raised questions as to the safety of legume heavy diets for pups.
 Good news!
 The first three ingredients for all Heed recipe options are high quality animal protein and all our diets are potato free.
 Note sweet potatoes are NOT potatoes.
 Unlike regular potatoes, which are tubers, sweet potatoes are considered to be a root vegetable.
 See here for more detail.
 Peas and legumes are never used as a primary source of protein but rather as whole food complements in our balanced diets.
 At Heed we are all about the animal friendly, protein rich diets.
 We will continue to roll out recipes that have the right balance of meats, veggies and more as we develop new and tasty treats!

 What You Can Do

 Remember, when it comes to food, one size does not fit all, so keep a close watch on your pups body and temperament and work with your veterinarian to adjust feeding habits if needed.
 Heed is also a strong believer in the importance of protein and recipe cycling.
 Just as humans would not be able to thrive by eating the same thing, pups also need variety in their diets.
-Heed recommends changing your pups recipe once every 3-6 months and we make it easy by sending you reminders on when it's time to switch to another Heed recipe with a different protein!
+Heed recommends changing your pups recipe once every 3-6 months.

 We remain extremely confident in our diets, however, as pup parents ourselves, we understand your concerns.
-Heed will be coming out with new recipes, including a recipe which includes wholesome grains in the coming months!
+Our Fresh Chicken and Ancient Grains Kibble is an easy to digest kibble which includes prebiotics and fiber-rich wholesome grains.